-Exercise is great for every kid.
-But kids who learn and think differently can have a hard time finding a sport that suits them.
-Find out why martial arts might be a good fit for your child.
+Kids who learn and think differently can have a hard time finding a sport that suits them.
+Find out why martial arts might be a good fit.

 - They focus on individual growth, not on team competition.
 Many kids struggle with the pressure of competing with other kids.
 But in martial arts, the focus is on self-improvement.
 There’s no “letting down the team.”